rsc1975/bun-docker/README.md

 * On new `bun` version, tags created: `latest` and `x.y.z`
 * Scheduled daily on bun canary, tag created: `canary`

-The image [dvlprtech/bun](https://hub.docker.com/r/dvlprtech/bun) is generated in DockerHub
+The image [dvlprtech/bun](https://hub.docker.com/r/dvlprtech/bun) is published  in DockerHub